ThinkDataEd/curriculum/docs/unit4/lab4c.md

 * Relying on a single dataset can lead to models that are so specific to the current batch of data that they're unable to make good predictions for future observations.

-    – This phenomenon is known as overfitting.
+    – This phenomenon is known as *overfitting*.

-* By splitting the data into a training and test set, we are *hiding* a proportion of the data from the model.
+* By splitting the data into a training and test set, we are *hiding a proportion of the data* from the model.
 This emulates future observations, which are unseen.

 * Test MSE estimates the ability of a model to make predictions of *future observations*.